Jamazi4/bimcat/notes.md

 Maybe also add number of stars in public library

+### --27-05-2025--

+Now removing library from favorites triggers removing it from all composites.
+Consider refactoring the button and logic for toggling library favorite to LibraryFavoriteButton as it's now unused.

 ### Current task list

 [x]sort out the navigation to library and/or component from composite